Francisco Zúñiga: Biography

+In the early 1930s, he joined a wave of young artists with nationalist sensibilities in modern art and design.
+Together with number of other national artists including Teodorico Quirós and Fausto Pacheco, he helped create the so-called New Sensibility movement in Costa Rican art.

 In the capital, his first contact with Manuel Rodríguez Lozano, who opened his library to Zúñiga.
 He did some formal study at La Escuela de Talla Directa, working with Guillermo Ruiz, sculptor Oliverio Martínez, and painter Rodríguez Lozano.
 In 1937 he worked as an assistant to Oliverio Martínez on the Monument to the Revolution, the re-imagined building that had begun as the Federal Legislative Palace conceived during the regime of Porfirio Díaz.
 In 1938, he took a faculty position at La Esmeralda; he remained at that position until retiring in 1970.
 In 1958 he was awarded the first prize in sculpture from the Mexican National Institute of Fine Arts.

 In the 1940s, the New York Museum of Modern Art acquired the sculpture Cabeza de niño totonaca and the Metropolitan Museum of Art requested two of his drawings.
 He also helped to found the Sociedad Mexicana de Escultores and received commissions in various parts of Mexico.

 In 1947, he married Elena Laborde, a painting student.
 They had three children, Ariel, Javier and Marcela.